Our kung pao tofu is an easy stir-fry recipe with a sweet and sour flavor and a perfectly chewy texture.

 Serving suggestions

-Serve kung pao tofu with grains, such as white rice, brown rice, or noodles.
+Serve kung pao tofu with grains, such as basmati rice, brown rice, or noodles.
 Or pair with bread to sop up the sauce, for example:

 kung pao tofu with chives